 - Understanding of the world and your position in it

-A 21ST CENTURY THEATRE ENVIRONMENT
+A 21ST CENTURY THEATER ENVIRONMENT

-OPPORTUNITIES FOR SECONDARY STUDENT RECOGNITION IN THEATRE
+OPPORTUNITIES FOR SECONDARY STUDENT RECOGNITION IN THEATER

 Utah High School Shakespeare Competition, scholarships available